 De’Longhi ESAM3300 Magnifica Super Automatic Espresso & Coffee Machine

-The burr grinder lets you choose from 13 adjustable settings.
+The machine features a burr grinder with 13 adjustable settings.

 As if that’s not enough, you can also use pre-ground coffee in the second chamber.

-What’s even better is the machine programming in your preferences, where you can control things like the strength and size of your coffee.
+With this machine, you can program things like the temperature, strength, and size of your coffee.

-Thanks to the manual steam wand, you can make different drinks, like a creamy latte, macchiato or flat white.
+It has a manual steam wand, so you can make different drinks, like a creamy latte, macchiato, or flat white.

 Some other cool features include a cup tray for keeping cups warm before use and a coffee thermostat.

-- It’s an espresso machine and drip coffee maker in one, so you can enjoy both types of coffee anytime you like
+- It’s an espresso machine and a drip coffee maker in one

 - There are 13 grind settings to choose from, as well as a pre-ground option